optakt/flow-dps/cmd/create-index-snapshot/README.md

 ## Description

-This utility binary creates snapshots of an existing indexes.
+This utility binary creates snapshots of existing indexes.
 When a path to the index (badger database) is specified, the badger API is used to create a backup.
 This backup is written to the standard output or to a `gzip` archive if the `output` option is specified.
 This backup is compressed with Zstandard compression.